selfishprimate/gerillass-docs/content/docs/latest/before.md

 {{< highlight-wrapper >}}
-You can only target the `::after` pseudo-element and then pass a decleration block.
+You can only target the `::before` pseudo-element and then pass a decleration block.
 {{< highlight scss >}}
 .element{
-    @include gls-after{
+    @include gls-before{
         content: "Easy to use!";
         font-style: italic;
         color: red;
     };
 }
 // CSS Output
-.element::after {
+.element::before {
     content: "Easy to use!";
     font-style: italic;
     color: red;